 From the lake, you have multiple options to get yourself back.
 A simple out and back is one option, but you can also extend the hike by heading up behind the lake to the Faulhorn summit, and/or looping down the valley back to First.

-» Learn more about the trail in the Bachalpsee Lake hiking guide
+Learn More: Check out the Bachalpsee Lake hiking guide

 Pfingstegg to Baregg Hut